quarterdill/RecipeWebsite/README.md

 # Recipe Website

-Personal recipe website using HTML, CSS, Bootstrap, Node.js, Express.js, and MongoDB.
-This was previously hosted on Heroku, but after they removed the free dynos I chose to begin redesigning it before deploying it again.
-Stay tuned for an updated website and more recipes!
+Dylan Xiao's personal recipe website using HTML, CSS, Bootstrap, Node.js, Express.js, and MongoDB.

+UPDATE: This was previously hosted on Heroku, but after they removed the free tier I chose to redesign it before deploying again it as this was created in first year, and I'm sure I can make a lot of improvements to my code (and recipes).
+Stay tuned!